Genesys Email Routing (CE16) for Genesys Engage on premises

 - Genesys will capture emails from the corporate email server.
 The customer is responsible to configure the e-mail server appropriately so Genesys can retrieve the requested emails.

-- WDE or WWE will be used as agent desktop.
+- WDE or WWE will be used as agent workspace.

 - Pulse will be used for real-time reporting.
 Integration with one corporate e-mail server.